How to Sleep with Tinnitus: Best Strategies

 cpap mask over sound waves showing tinnitus and sleep apnea

 Tinnitus and obstructive sleep apnea (OSA) are often interconnected, with research showing that individuals with severe sleep apnea have a higher prevalence of tinnitus.
+This is especially if OSA is untreated.

 Since both conditions feed into each other, treating OSA can often improve tinnitus symptoms.
 Effective interventions include: